Countoscope/countoscope/README.rst

 To-do list
 ----------

-- allow the user to input his/her own grid
+- allow the user to input his/her own grid with specific box ?
-- allow group selection
+- allow group selection (for trajectory with different type of particles)
-- test if numba helps
+- test if numba helps making the code faster
-- allow for inputing array
+- allow for inputing data in a numpy array
+- allow for inputing data pandas dataframe,
+_ make an extra too for converting automatically data into a regular format (like XYZ)

 When the repository is public: